 - Rules which do not check the process identity or match untrusted processes.
 Consider enabling the check for these rules.

-- Rules that were created to prevent further network communication in case of a failed code identity check.
+- Rules that were created to prevent further network communication in case of a failed process identity check.

 - Automatically created “localnet” rules for untrusted processes.
 You should review these rules and decide whether the process is legitimate and whether you want to allow or deny access.
 This automatism can be disabled in Preferences > Security > “Ignore code signature for connections to local network”.